Human rights in Tibet: Infringements on freedom of religion

 The CCP further increased its influence over the teaching and practice of Tibetan Buddhism in 2009, including intensifying a media campaign to discredit the Dalai Lama as a religious leader and preventing Tibetans from respecting him as such.
 Chinese official statements also indicated that the government would select a successor to the Dalai Lama when he passes away.
 Tibetans are expected to "embrace such a development."
 Approximately 800,000-900,000 Tibetan children have experienced separation from their families and compelled to attend colonial boarding schools, wherein they are exposed to indoctrination as part of the CCP's efforts to eradicate Tibetans' national identity according to Free Tibet.

 In July 2024, Radio Free Asia reported that ordinary Tibetans in the neighboring Sichuan province have been forced by authorities to remove religious symbols from their homes.
 While religious demolitions have occurred in Tibetan monasteries, July 2024 marked the first instance of ordinary people's religious symbols being destroyed.
 Also in 2024, Tibetan monk Jampa Choephel of Penkar Thang Monastery in Rebkong county, Qinghai province, was arrested on March 10 after sharing a speech by the Dalai Lama online.
 He was sentenced to 18 months in prison.

 Access to religious texts and places of worship is limited for average Tibetans, and thus many rely on the internet to find and share teachings.
 However, Chinese authorities restrict access to religious material online and regularly question, detain, and prosecute Tibetans who share "unapproved" religious teachings through social media and even private phone conversations.

-Tibetan singer Ah Sang, also known as Tsugte, remains in Chinese custody as of October 2025 after his July arrest for performing a song honoring the Dalai Lama’s 90th birthday.
-His detention, without contact with family, is seen as part of China’s wider crackdown on Tibetan cultural and religious expression.
+Tibetan singer Ah Sang, also known as Tsugte, remains in Chinese custody as of October 2025 after his July arrest for performing a song honoring the Dalai Lama's 90th birthday.
+His detention, without contact with family, is seen as part of China's wider crackdown on Tibetan cultural and religious expression.
 His whereabouts and condition remain unknown.

+On 17 May 1995, Chinese authorities took Gedhun Choekyi Nyima, a six-year-old boy recognized by the Dalai Lama as the 11th Panchen Lama, and have kept him and his family hidden for the past 31 years.
+Thirty-one years later, China's government-appointed replacement, Gyaltsen Norbu, continues to serve in the role, a choice rejected by Tibetans and the international community.